s3tupw1zard/Casper-M3/README.md

 # Casper M3/Material You

-An adjusted Casper theme with Material You styling.
+A modified Casper theme with Material You styling.
+Integrated with React components and TypeScript.

 The default theme for [Ghost](http://github.com/tryghost/ghost/).
 This is the latest development version of Casper!
 If you're just looking to download the latest release, head over to the [releases](https://github.com/TryGhost/Casper/releases) page.